mahbubcsedu/interviewcoding/interview_question_google.md

+## In a organization we are trying to fine whether manager has salary to the average of its reports.
 To determine if a manager has an average salary equal to the average salary of their direct reports, we can break down the problem into steps.
 Here’s a plan for the algorithm:

 1. **Input Structure**: